thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 the client has pinned the server certificate, retransmission is unnecessary but the server may not reliably detect it.

-- Root key updates (see {{Section 4.4 of RFC 4210}} may be in progress.
+- Root key updates (see {{Section 4.4 of RFC4210}} may be in progress.
 New anchors may not be fully distributed, particularly in device-to-device communication where server roles are assigned dynamically.